 Straight ticket voting also must end.
 In addition to giving the two old parties a distinct advantage, it encourages voters to remain ignorant of the specific policies and qualifications of individual candidates.
 They can simply walk into their polling place, fill in one circle, and walk out without looking at the names of the people for whom they voted.
 Alabamians are better than this.
 I am confident that all voters in this state would be insulted by this system once they took the time to consider it.
 We are one of only nine states to allow such straight party voting, and it is time to join the majority.

 I would also look to enact a change in our general voting system.
 One that will encourage more participation, save tax-payer money (through instant-runoffs), and result in elected officials that are more supported by more people.
 We should not have to hold our nose to vote.
-And I believe that something such as Ranked Choice Voting, which is being tested in New Hampshire, would serve all these goals.
+And I believe that something such as Ranked Choice Voting, which is being tested in Maine, would serve all these goals.
 Much like my other suggestions for electoral reform, the only "negative" this would have is that it would weaken the heretofore-unchallenged-control of the two old parties.

 The old parties are far too comfortable with their stranglehold on power, and they will not relinquish this hold without a fight.
 Electing me will be a clear sign to Montgomery that Coastal Alabama will not sit idly by and let Democrats and Republicans enjoy unchallenged power while failing to truly help the average Alabamian.